lsbjordao/TypeTaxonScript/readme.md

 ## Clone the repository from GitHub in VS Code

-To clone the *Mimosa* project repository for TTS from GitHub, follow these steps:
+To clone the *Mimosa* project repository for TTS from GitHub (https://github.com/lsbjordao/TTS-Mimosa), follow these steps:

 1. In VS Code, access the Command Palette by pressing `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (macOS).
 2. Type `Git: Clone` and select the option that appears.